ajbmachon/buddah-bot/docs/architecture/high-level-architecture.md

 ## Technical Summary

-BuddahBot employs a **serverless Jamstack architecture** deployed on Vercel, optimizing for simplicity and zero DevOps overhead.
+BuddhaBot employs a **serverless Jamstack architecture** deployed on Vercel, optimizing for simplicity and zero DevOps overhead.
 The frontend is built with **Assistance UI framework on Next.js 14 (App Router)** with TypeScript, providing a complete chat interface out-of-the-box.
 The backend consists of two serverless functions: an **Edge runtime** `/api/chat` route for streaming responses with <2s latency, and a **Node runtime** Auth.js handler for authentication.
 Authentication uses **Auth.js (NextAuth)** with Google OAuth and email magic links, storing sessions as JWT tokens (no database required).
 The system proxies requests to the **Nous Portal API** (Hermes 4 405B/70B) with spiritual wisdom prompts injected server-side.
 This architecture achieves the PRD's goals of <2-click access, <2s streaming start, and 99%+ reliability through Vercel's global edge network and proven serverless patterns.

 ## Platform and Infrastructure Choice